eatontarbell/Latin-101/mastery2.md

 7. They pulled the wagon **for many hours**.
 Translation: USE hora, horae, f. for the noun.
 USE multus, multa, multum for other part for the adjective - should agree in gender and case.
 USE ACCUSATIVE CASE AND PLURAL (it's not imperfect)

 8. When Cydippe was brought to the festival **by her sons**, all the onlookers were amazed.
 Translation: ab (or a) + ablative.
-Sons are in the ablative with ab.
+Sons are in the ablative with ab. "her" is in the ablative with ab?

 9. Cydippe asked the gods to grant **to her and to her sons** the best gift possible for mortals.
 Translation: two indirect objects (dative case).
 "Her sons" are dative and plural.
 "To her" needs a reflexive pronoun in the dative.
+IGNORE "her" in "her sons" - it can just be "the sons"

 10. **That night**, they fell asleep and never woke up.
 Translation: nox, noctis, f. means night.
 Use is, ea, id to specifically say that night instead of night in general.
 No preposition.
 Ablative case.